 What Can You Expect in a PCB Layout Editor?

 Boards.
 Circuits.
 More boards.
 Traces everywhere and a flying monkey.
 Okay, maybe one of those pieces don’t belong.
-In reality, the main thing to expect when moving into PCB layout is that you have access to components and component placement as well as traces and trace routing for copper placement.
+In reality, the main thing you need to know to convert a schematic to a PCB layout is that you have access to components and component placement features, as well as traces and trace routing for copper placement.
 After these initial requirements are met, you’ll want access to printed circuit views and file outputs like PCB footprints, Gerber files and 3D modelling.

-In an ideal setting, your PCB development design via your schematic capture tool and translate it easily into a circuit diagram.
-Then you’ll be able to work through your components, copper setting, ECAD/MCAD design team interventions and purchasing requirements to optimize your PCB design files for getting your design into manufacturing as seamlessly as possible.
-Thankfully, this is the least that Altium Designer can offer you.
+In an ideal setting, you'll convert a schematic to a PCB with your schematic capture tool and translate it easily into a finished layout.
+Then you’ll be able to work through your components, copper setting, ECAD/MCAD design team interventions and purchasing requirements to optimize your PCB design files to prepare for manufacturing.

 In the picture above you can see a montage of the first four tabs of the options dialog box.
 First you have the ability to control which error you want to see and how it is reported.
 Next you can control which pin types are allowed to connect to each other, followed by the third tab which you can use to configure classes of nets and components.
 Lastly you can see the tab which shows the settings for the comparator.